python-trio/trio/docs/source/reference-io.rst

-   Trio socket objects are overall very similar to the :ref:`standard library socket objects <python:socket-objects>`, with a few
+   Trio socket objects are overall very similar to the :ref:`standard library socket objects <python:socket-objects>`, with a few important differences:
-   differences:

-   **Async all the things:** Most obviously, everything is made "trio-style": blocking methods are now async, there is no ``setblocking`` (if you need to multiplex across different sockets then you should spawn multiple tasks), and the timeout methods are removed in favor of trio's generic timeout features.
+   **Async all the things:** Most obviously, everything is made "trio-style": blocking methods become async methods, and the following attributes are *not* supported:

+   * :meth:`~socket.socket.setblocking`: trio sockets always act like blocking sockets; if you need to read/write from multiple sockets at once, then create multiple tasks.
+   * :meth:`~socket.socket.settimeout`: see :ref:`cancellation` instead.
+   * :meth:`~socket.socket.makefile`: Python's file-like API is
+     synchronous, so it can't be implemented on top of an async socket.

    **No implicit name resolution:** In the standard library :mod:`socket` API, there are number of methods that take network